 In a famous Sekhmet myth, humans conspire to overthrow the gods and take over their power.
 The god Ra sends Sekhmet to punish the evil plotters.
 Sekhmet, similarly to the Indian goddess Kali, goes on a slaughtering rampage, feasting on human flesh.
 She gets intoxicated on her rage and blood and cannot be restrained.
 Gods have to prepare a magical mind-altering potion to calm her down.
 In the end, Sekhmet is welcome back by Ra, who addresses her as the One Who Comes in Peace.
 Clearly, the myth seems to show that at times peace can only be achieved through a period of destruction and righteous anger that can redress all the wrongdoing.

 The Polish Black Madonna has got two scars on her face.
 She, like Lilith, is a wounded female.
 A legend says a soldier slashed the painting when the monastery was besieged.
 When I look at her I see noble suffering and wisdom resulting from forgiveness and acceptance.
-Her blackness and vibrance are balanced by love and wisdom.
+Her blackness and vibrancy are balanced by love and wisdom.
 She looks like the dark goddess who has found her peace.